 What data will be added to this dashboard in the future?

 Spending data is updated quarterly until a pilot ends.
-In 2024, the dashboard will present quantitative and qualitative data on the well-being and outcomes of caregivers who are receiving unconditional cash.
+Final evaluation reports are added to each pilot page as the reports are completed and released.
+Future dashboard updates will include data on the well-being and outcomes of caregivers who are receiving unconditional cash.

-How are the economic consequences of the COVID-19 Pandemic affecting pilot participants?
+How have the economic consequences of the COVID-19 pandemic affected pilot participants?

-The guaranteed income pilots featured in the Dashboard launched during the COVID-19 Pandemic, a period of dynamic change and economic challenges for pilot participants.
-The chart on the landing page and each pilot situates pilots in the context of high (then decreasing) unemployment and rising inflation.
+The guaranteed income pilots featured in the Dashboard launched during the COVID-19 pandemic, a period of dynamic change and economic challenges for pilot participants.
+The chart on the landing page and each pilot page situates pilots in the context of high (then decreasing) unemployment and rising inflation.
 This rollercoaster ride of economic changes has disproportionately harmed low-income individuals and families.
 COVID-era job losses were concentrated in low-wage sectors like leisure, hospitality, and retail.
 Lower earners depleted savings during unemployment.
 Then, high inflation eroded the purchasing power of their earnings.
-Higher interest rates also make borrowing and carrying credit card and other debt more expensive.
-Guaranteed income can mitigate such challenges pilot participants face:
+Higher interest rates also made borrowing and carrying credit card and other debt more expensive.

 Storytelling